Get an annual AARP membership for only $12. Limited time offer.

 • Feeding

-These different levels of care allow residents to stay in their assisted living home for longer periods.
-For example, if a senior has a change in their health status and needs additional support, they can move to the next level of care within assisted living without the hassle of moving to a new room or different facility entirely.
+These different levels of care allow residents to stay in their assisted living homes long-term.
+For example, if a senior has a change in their health status and needs additional support, they can move to the next level of care within assisted living.
+It saves the hassle of moving to a new room or different facility entirely.

 Most assisted living communities have three levels of care.
 The higher the care level, the more assistance you will need from staff, increasing your care costs.
-You need to be honest and open during an assessment to ensure you get the adequate care you need to stay safe and healthy.
-Though it will vary slightly from place to place, below is a general structure that can be used for reference:
+You must be honest and open during an assessment to ensure you get the care you need to stay safe and healthy.
+Though it will vary slightly from place to place, below is a general structure for reference:

 Care level May include Best for